Fingerprint: Classification systems

 Before computerization, manual filing systems were used in large fingerprint repositories.
 A fingerprint classification system groups fingerprints according to their characteristics and therefore helps in the matching of a fingerprint against a large database of fingerprints.
 A query fingerprint that needs to be matched can therefore be compared with a subset of fingerprints in an existing database.
 Early classification systems were based on the general ridge patterns, including the presence or absence of circular patterns, of several or all fingers.
 This allowed the filing and retrieval of paper records in large collections based on friction ridge patterns alone.
 The most popular systems used the pattern class of each finger to form a numeric key to assist lookup in a filing system.
 Fingerprint classification systems included the Roscher System, the Juan Vucetich System and the Henry Classification System.
 The Roscher System was developed in Germany and implemented in both Germany and Japan.
 The Vucetich System was developed in Argentina and implemented throughout South America.
 The Henry Classification System was developed in India and implemented in most English-speaking countries.

-In the Henry Classification System there are three basic fingerprint patterns: loop, whorl, and arch, which constitute 60–65 percent, 30–35 percent, and 5 percent of all fingerprints respectively.
+In the Henry Classification System, there are three basic fingerprint patterns: loop, whorl, and arch, which constitute 60–65 percent, 30–35 percent, and 5 percent of all fingerprints respectively.
 There are also more complex classification systems that break down patterns even further, into plain arches or tented arches, and into loops that may be radial or ulnar, depending on the side of the hand toward which the tail points.
 Ulnar loops start on the pinky-side of the finger, the side closer to the ulna, the lower arm bone.
 Radial loops start on the thumb-side of the finger, the side closer to the radius.
 Whorls may also have sub-group classifications including plain whorls, accidental whorls, double loop whorls, peacock's eye, composite, and central pocket loop whorls.

-The system used by most experts, although complex, is similar to the Henry Classification System.
-It consists of five fractions, in which R stands for right, L for left, i for index finger, m for middle finger, t for thumb, r for ring finger and p(pinky) for little finger.
-The fractions are as follows: